RSHHH/Microecon.github.io/microecon/assignment2.md

  ![figure]()

  ### Regression Splines
-    From my perspective, this advantages for films with special schedule might depend on the film quality.
+ From my perspective, this advantages for films with special schedule might depend on the film quality.For extremely terrible or extremely great movies, the impact of sechdule tend to be smaller, but for films with modest comments, this influence tends to be more significant.
+Based on this hypothesis, I think it is necessary to do a spline regression.